python/typeshed/README.rst

 * Describe how to declare a generic class.
   See https://github.com/ambv/typehinting/issues/41

-* Make a list of things we're explicitly punting (see above).
+* Add a comprehensive list of things we're explicitly punting (see above).

 * Clarify the limits of constant expressions (expressions the type checker should be able to evaluate, as opposed to typecheck).